Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 Note that if you have manually imported the calibration video into the project root and it is already MP4, skip steps 5&ndash;6 and directly run `calib_extract_vid_frames.m` instead, which will again auto-run `calib_select_img_subset.m`.

-If the video is not MP4, run `convert_vid_to_mp4.m` first, and then run `calib_extract_vid_frames`.
+If the video is not MP4, run `convert_vid_to_mp4.m` first, and then run `calib_extract_vid_frames.m`.

+> A calibration video can be found in the repo's `DLTdv8a Integration/test_vids/` directory.

-7. **CALIBRATION STEP:** Move to the calibration images directory and call `calib_gui` to begin the **BCT calibration process**.
+7. **CALIBRATION STEP:** Assuming Bouguet Calibration Toolbox (BCT) is correctly setup and on the MATLAB path, move to the calibration images directory and call `calib_gui` to begin the **BCT calibration process**.
 Note that the mirror reconstruction toolbox will automatically change directory to the calibration images once they are ready.

 ***For full details on the calibration process with Bouguet Calibration Toolbox (BCT), view `Calibration/README.md`.*** It is very comprehensive, and it is highly recommended to read through it at least once, especially if you are not familiar with BCT.